langchain-ai/langchain-academy/README.md

 * Set `TAVILY_API_KEY` in your environment.

-### Set up LangGraph Studio
+### Set up Studio

-* LangGraph Studio is a custom IDE for viewing and testing agents.
+* Studio is a custom IDE for viewing and testing agents.
 * Studio can be run locally and opened in your browser on Mac, Windows, and Linux.
-* See documentation [here](https://langchain-ai.github.io/langgraph/concepts/langgraph_studio/#local-development-server) on the local Studio development server and [here](https://langchain-ai.github.io/langgraph/cloud/how-tos/studio/quick_start/#local-development-server).
+* See documentation [here](https://docs.langchain.com/langsmith/studio#local-development-server) on the local Studio development server.
-* Graphs for LangGraph Studio are in the `module-x/studio/` folders.
+* Graphs for LangGraph Studio are in the `module-x/studio/` folders for module 1-5.
-* To start the local development server, run the following command in your terminal in the `/studio` directory each module:
+* To start the local development server, run the following command in your terminal in the `/studio` directory in each module:

 ```
 langgraph dev